Radivoj Panić

-Radivoj Panić (born January 8, 1975) is Serbian former footballer who played as a midfielder, and is a football manager.
+Radivoj Panić (born January 8, 1975) is a Serbian former footballer who played as a midfielder, and is a football manager.

 Playing career

 Panic played with FK Beograd, FK Zemun, and FK Obilić.
 In 2001, he played in the First League of FR Yugoslavia with Sartid Smederevo, where he featured in the 2001 UEFA Intertoto Cup against Dundee F.C., and TSV 1860 Munich.
 In 2018, he was assigned the player-coach for SC Waterloo Region in the Canadian Soccer League.